 - We do not rehome cats to a third party or anyone under the age of 18.

 Newly-rehomed cats should be kept indoors for a minimum of 4 weeks to allow them time to adjust to their new surroundings.
-Small kittens cannot live outdoors due to risks from tom cats, foxes and severe weather, and should in any case be confined to the house until they have been spayed or neutered.
+Small kittens cannot live outdoors due to risks from tom cats, foxes and severe weather.
 We try to rehome young kittens in pairs as much as possible – they learn to play and interact with each other, developing social skills as well as having the comfort of another cat to curl up with to sleep.

-We ask all adopters to sign a contract agreeing to necessary vaccinations and health checks, and to spay/neuter the kitten when her or she is old enough.
+We ask all adopters to sign a contract agreeing to necessary vaccinations and health checks.
 The contract also includes a clause stating that if you no longer wish to keep the cat for any reason that you return it to us.

 Sometimes we are forced to refuse, but this decision is always made based on circumstances – it is never personal and we don’t wish to offend.
 When we rescue these cats and kittens we take on the responsibility of finding them safe and suitable homes, and although we cannot guarantee their complete safety we always do our best to reduce the risks.